 Employee Net Promoter Score may also be subject to cultural differences, and the scores may vary in different regions or countries, with employees less likely to give a high score. eNPS doesn’t always provide information subjected to the context.

 Pertaining to these issues, many experts discourage considering other companies or industries as benchmarks for eNPS.
 On the contrary, experts say that organizations should start with a score and work on improving it.
+Harvard Business Review explains that the ENPS inspires companies to have remarkable service, which will then bring customers back and continuously improve the business.
+This emphasizes how imperative it is to driving a successful company forward.

 There are fair chances that the eNPS of an organization may be lesser than the NPS, as the employees who work for an organization expect more from it than customers do.
 This awareness can help organizations interpret employee Net Promoter Score.
+Forbes magazine emphasizes the importance of utilizing your eNPS efficiently and how it can help you propel your business forward.

 However, here are some tips on how to use the eNPS effectively to get better results: